unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

 ./manage.py test
 ```

-for testing.
  For JMeter performance testing, Java 8+ and software download is required.
-Finally for Shell script make sure you are installed curl and bc command for bash.
+Finally, for Shell script make sure you are installed curl and bc command for bash.

 ## Testing Tools and Process